CaveAgent: Transforming LLMs into Stateful Runtime Operators: What Happened in Runtime Stream

 \section{What Happened in Runtime Stream}

-While the Semantic Stream governs the agent's reasoning and planning, the \textbf{Runtime Stream} serves as the system's execution engine and persistent memory.
-This stream operates as a dedicated Python kernel where the actual ``work'' of the agent (data manipulation, tool invocation, and state transitions) occurs.
-The interaction between the two streams follows a strict chronological topology, synchronized through an interleaved exchange of code instructions and execution feedback.
+While the Semantic Stream governs reasoning and planning, the \textbf{Runtime Stream} serves as the execution engine and persistent memory.
+This stream operates as a dedicated Python kernel where data manipulation, tool invocation, and state transitions occur.
+The two streams follow a strict chronological topology, synchronized through interleaved exchange of code instructions and execution feedback.